Community HCL SafeLinx Container with HCL Nomad Web support

 Running the SafeLinx image

-Review and edit the configuration file with your favourite editor
+Review and edit the configuration file with your favorite editor

 vi .env